Greyhound Lines: Freedom Rides and the civil rights movement

 The Civil Rights Act of 1964's Title II and Title III broadened protections beyond federally regulated carriers such as Greyhound, to include non-discrimination in hotels, restaurants, and other public accommodations, as well as state and local government buildings.

 Late 1960s, 1970s, and early 1980s

-Later in the 1960s, Greyhound leadership ridership declined and Greyhound used the profitable bus operations to invest in other industries.
+Later in the 1960s, Greyhound ridership declined and Greyhound used the profitable bus operations to invest in other industries.

 In 1966, Gerald H. Trautman became president and CEO of the company.

 In 1970, the company acquired Armour and Company meat-packing company, which owned the Dial deodorant soap brand, for $400 million.

 In 1971, Greyhound moved its headquarters to Phoenix, Arizona.

 The company also acquired Traveller's Express money orders, MCI and TMC bus manufacturing companies, and airliner leasing.

 In the late 1970s, Greyhound began hiring African American and female drivers for the first time.